Bachelor of Science in Medical Radiation SciencesNuclear Medicine Technology Concentration

-The University of Vermont's Bachelor of Science in Nuclear Medicine Technology degree program introduces students to the process of using small amounts of radioactivity to diagnose disease, provide therapy and research new procedures.
+The University of Vermont's Bachelor of Science in Medical Radiation Sciences concentration in nuclear medicine technology introduces students to the process of using small amounts of radioactivity to diagnose disease, provide therapy and research new procedures.

 The nuclear medicine technology curriculum includes focused study in chemistry, organic chemistry, physics and human blood cell biology to prepare students for state licensure exams and national certification as nuclear medicine technologists.
 Interested students may also elect to participate in an internship to complete the eligibility criteria for Computed Tomography (CT) Scan certification by the American Association of Radiologic Technologists.